 const_hash | bigint | Hash of non-parameterized constants |

-fs_is_frozen | boolean | TRUE if the statement is frozen |
+fs_is_frozen | boolean | TRUE if the query plan is frozen |

-fs_is_valid | boolean | TRUE if the statement is valid |
+fs_is_valid | boolean | TRUE if the frozen statement is valid |

-ps_is_valid | boolean | TRUE if the statement should be revalidated |
+ps_is_valid | boolean | TRUE if the corresponding prepared statement is valid |

-query_string | text | Query registered by the pgpro_multiplan_register_query function |
+query_string | text | Query text |

 query | text | Internal representation of the query |